|Nutritional Guidelines (per serving)|

 Layer another 1/3 of the batter.
 Sprinkle with remaining nut mixture and top with remaining batter.

-Bake for 1 hour, or until a cake tester or toothpick comes out clean when inserted in the center of the cake.
+Bake for one hour or until a cake tester or toothpick comes out clean when inserted in the center of the cake.

 Cool the cake completely on a wire rack before removing it from the pan.